UBC-MDS/programming-in-python-for-data-science/slides/module1_09.md

 ---

-we we just substitute the index label number without quotes as we did before.
+We would just substitute the index label number without quotes as we did before.

 ``` Python
 df.loc[ [75, 73, 13] , ["type", "rating", "sugars"] ]